How to Apply Iron-On Patches

 - ✘ Don’t iron directly on PVC

-- ✘ Don’t rush the cool‑down
+- ✘ Don’t skip the cool-down

 - ✘ Don’t use on heat-sensitive nylon

-- ✘ Don’t wash within 24h
+- ✘ Don’t wash within 24 hours

 Need Iron-On Patches?